 Q: What is the attraction of biomedical degrees?

 With biomedical sciences, it’s a great way to keep your career options open.
 You are looking at the science behind the disease and the treatment and diagnosis, so careers in this field are going to be with companies that are developing research, or new treatments and diagnostics, or equipment for the NHS.
 If students are thinking of becoming a biomedical scientist in the NHS, then the healthcare science is the course we advise them to take because that is the one that has NHS placements.
 Healthcare science is still a new term and there are some problems nationally recruiting to these courses because people associate it more with nursing rather than with biomedicine or clinical physiology.
-So we work hard to make that distinction clear at our open and applicant days, and again when our students start their course.
+So we work hard to make that distinction clear at our open and offer holder days, and again when our students start their course.

 Q: How do you assess the research standing of the school?